 Student objects equal if they have the same name, email, or student ID.

-Equals() method determines if one object is equal to another in this sense.
-We introduced the method when discussing strings as it is a method on the object class and
+equals() method determines if one object is equal to another in this sense.
+We introduced the method when discussing strings, but it also applies to all other classes.

 The code below shows how to use

-Equals() to compare two students.
-Note that they have different names but the same student ID, indicating they are actually the same student by our definition above.
+equals() to compare two students.
+Note that they have different names but the same student ID, indicating they are actually the same person.